 Physical wellness is first on the list because moving is the most vital aspect of your overall wellness.
-Indeed, the biggest threat to seniors is lack of activity; a full 73 percent of seniors aged 65 to 74 stated they have no regular exercise and 81 percent of those over 75 years old report the same.
+Indeed, the biggest threat to seniors is lack of activity; a full 73% of seniors aged 65 to 74 stated they have no regular exercise and 81% of those over 75 years old report the same.

 In the same survey, the other main threats to senior health all tie directly to a lack of physical activity:

-- 15 to 20 percent had clinically significant depression
+- 15% to 20% had clinically significant depression

 As a senior that means you should put daily activity on the top of your list and weave the other wellness components into your life on a regular basis.
 Your activity doesn't have to be strenuous but it should focus on four key areas: balance, flexibility, strength training, and low impact aerobics (endurance).
 For example, if you exercise in a class or group environment you can socialize while you work out, and the two together boosts your emotional wellness and stimulates your intellect.